mplescano/narayana/README.md

 Requirements
 ------------
-To build this project JDK 1.8 (or greater) is required.
+To build this project JDK 1.7 is required and libreries of streamsupport.

-When building on Mac OS make sure that JAVA_HOME is set to use JDK 1.8:
+When building on Mac OS make sure that JAVA_HOME is set to use JDK 1.7:

-	export JAVA_HOME=`/usr/libexec/java_home -v 1.8`
+	export JAVA_HOME=`/usr/libexec/java_home -v 1.7`

 Building Naryana
 ----------------